 Earlier this year, Marvel faced a setback with “Ant-Man and the Wasp: Quantumania,” which didn’t perform well at the box office.
 However, James Gunn’s “Guardians of the Galaxy Vol. 3” came to the rescue, becoming a box office hit with $845 million worldwide.
-The movie also received critical acclaim as Gunn skillfully concluded his beloved trilogy on a heartwarming note.
+The best movie also received critical acclaim as Gunn skillfully concluded his beloved trilogy on a heartwarming note.

 Asteroid City (Aug.
 11 on Peacock)

 Wes Anderson’s latest film, “Asteroid City,” is set to make its exclusive debut on Peacock this month, following a successful domestic box office run, earning $27.7 million during the summer.
 The movie, distributed by Focus Features, had its world premiere at the Cannes Film Festival, where it received a mix of reviews.
 However, Anderson’s dedicated fanbase turned out in large numbers to theaters to experience the ensemble comedy-drama.